-- Feeding is provided to disaster victims and emergency workers, based on sound nutritional standards and to the extent possible and includes meeting the requirements of victims with special dietary needs, through a combination of fixed sites, mobile feeding units, and bulk distribution of food and may include the use of the following: - Provisions from the Amherst County Public Schools, area churches, and colleges/universities. - Existing agreements between the American Red Cross and area grocers and restaurants. - Social Services funds to cover meals from local restaurants (with Social Services Director, Administrative Services Manager, or Shelter Management Team Authorization) - Any food on hand that was donated by the Virginia Department of Agriculture in the case that the President of the United States has declared a disaster.
+standards and to the extent possible and includes meeting the requ • standards and to the extent possible and includes meeting the requ dietary needs, through a combination of fixed sites, mobile feeding g units, and bulk distribution o food and may include the use of the following: □ Provisions from the Amherst County Public Schools, area churches , and colleges/universities. □ Existing agreements between the American Red Cross and area gr ocers and restaurants. □ Social Services funds to cover meals from local restaurants (with Social Services Director Administrative Services Manager, or Shelter Management Team A uthorization) ☐ Any food on hand that was donated by the Virginia Department of Agriculture in the case that the

+President of the United States has declared a disaster.